-F. Account Alerts and Text Banking
+F. Account Alerts

-If you receive or otherwise use Account Alerts or text banking, you agree to the following terms.
+If you receive or otherwise use Account Alerts, you agree to the following terms.
 If you are enrolled with chase.com, the terms of the digital or other online service agreements control the terms of these services instead.

-- We may use a telephone number, email address or other delivery point we have in our records for you or other contact information that you provide to us for these services so we can send you certain information about your account.
-You may be automatically enrolled to receive certain Account Alerts via email.
-To manage your Alerts preferences or cancel Account Alerts, use chase.com or Chase Mobile or call us. - We will send Account Alerts or text banking messages through your service provider, who will act as your agent and deliver them to you.
-Delivery of alerts may be delayed for various reasons, including service outages affecting your phone, wireless, or Internet provider; technology failures; and system capacity limitations. - We do not charge for Account Alerts or text banking, but message and data rates may apply.
-To cancel text banking services, send STOP to 24273 at any time.
-For help or information on text banking, send HELP to 24273 or contact us at 1-877-242-7372. - Account Alerts and text banking are provided for your convenience and do not replace your monthly statement, which is the official record of your account.
+- We may use an email address we have in our records for you that you provide to us for these services so we can send you certain information about your account.
+You may be automatically enrolled to receive certain Account Alerts.
+To manage your Alerts preferences, use charge-for-white-account-folia and the services so we can send you certain information about your account.
+You may be automatically enrolled to receive certain Account Alerts.
+To manage your Alerts preferences, use charge-for-white-account-folia and the services so we can send you certain information about your account.
+Alerts preferences, use charge-for-white-account-folia and the services so we can send you certain information about your account.
+Alerts preferences, use charge-for-white-account-folia and the services so we can send you certain information about your account.
+Alerts are send your account. - Delivery of alerts may be delayed for various reasons, including service outages; technology failures; and system capacity limitations.
+The alerts may be delivered at any time of the day or night and you specifically consent to receive such alerts between the hours of 9 p.m. and 8 a.m. local time in your location. - Account Alerts are provided for your convenience and do not replace your monthly statement, which is the official record of your account.
 Anytime you review your balance, keep in mind it may not reflect all transactions, including recent debit card transactions or checks you have written. - You understand we may not encrypt information when it is sent to you through these services.
 This information may include personal or confidential information about you, such as account activity or the status of your account.

-You understand we are not liable for losses or damages from any disclosure of account information to third parties, non-delivery, delayed delivery, misdirected delivery or mishandling of, or inaccurate content in Account Alerts or information sent through text banking.
-If we suffer a loss, cost or expense because you provide an incorrect telephone number, email address or other delivery point, or you violate applicable laws, you have to pay that amount to us.
+You understand we are not liable for losses or damages from any disclosure of account information to third parties, non-delivery, delayed delivery, misdirected delivery or mishandling of, or inaccurate content in Account Alerts.
+If we suffer a loss, cost or expense because you provide an incorrect email address, or you violate applicable laws, you have to pay that amount to us.